 - You feel vibration in the steering wheel when you apply the brakes

-- You hear a high-pitched squeal (indicating worn brake calipers, drums or rotors)
+- You hear a high-pitched squeal (indicating worn or defective brake pads, shoes, drums or rotors)

-- You hear a grinding sound when you apply the brakes (indicating severe damage to brake pads or brake shoes)
+- You hear a grinding sound when you apply the brakes (indicating severe damage to brake rotors or brake drums )

 Bring your car in to one of our Minit-Tune Brake & Auto Centres where our Vancouver brake repair experts will diagnose and repair the problem!

-We use brake parts that meet or exceed the Original Equipment Manufacturer’s (OEM) specifications, and provide our customers with a limited lifetime* warranty on brake pads and shoes for as long as you own your vehicle.
+We use only brake parts that meet or exceed the Original Equipment Manufacturer (OEM) specifications.
+Additionally, we provide our customers with a limited lifetime* defect warranty on brake pads and shoes for as long as you own the vehicle.

 Any type of noise coming from the brake system indicates that your car needs attention.
-A grinding noise is a sign of completely worn out brake pads or shoes, resulting in metal to metal contact between brake rotors/brake drums and brake pad/brake shoe metal backing.
-This is unsafe as it results in loss of braking efficiency and physical damage to brake rotors and brake drums.
-A brake squeal could be a sign of brake pads being worn to minimum thickness.
-When brake pads are worn to minimum thickness, the brake warning tab rubs against the brake rotor resulting in a distinct high-pitched squealing sound.
+A grinding noise is a sign of completely worn out brake pads or shoes, resulting in metal to metal contact between brake rotors/brake drums and the metal backing of the brake pad/brake shoe.
+This is unsafe.
+It results in loss of braking efficiency and causes physical damage to brake rotors and brake drums.
+A brake squeal could also be a sign of brake pads being worn to minimum thickness.
+The brake warning tab rubs against the brake rotor resulting in a distinct high-pitched squealing sound.
 Our specialists will be able to diagnose the cause, and provide a cost-effective solution.

 The frequency of brake fluid changes depends on the model of your car, and is usually specified in your vehicle’s owner’s manual.
 As an average, brake fluid should be changed every 2 years or 20,000 km.
 Brake fluid is very hydroscopic.
 Over time, brake fluid absorbs moisture and becomes corrosive.
 Fresh and clean brake fluid is light amber in colour.
 As it degrades, it becomes darker in colour and, if left unchanged, it will internally corrode various brake components and eventually turn black in colour.
 If you’re concerned that your brake fluid may not be up to par, bring in your vehicle and we’ll be glad to take a look.
 We will measure the moisture content of the brake fluid and, if required, replace it with either DOT3 or DOT4 specification fluid, as required by the vehicle manufacturer.
 Your brake system is crucial to road safety, so don’t take any chances.
 Bring your car in, and we’ll make sure everything is functioning optimally.